Do you want to accept donations from people who use your website? If so, you need to learn how to add Paypal donate button in WordPress.

 If you offer services or products that are helpful to people (and you do so for free), adding a donate button on your WordPress site will help you benefit from your hard work.
 People are usually willing to donate to a cause that has helped them solve one problem or the other.

 In order to collect significant donation amounts, good fundraising ideas are not enough.
-One should use proper fundraising tools in order to make it successful or use the charitable organization as PayPal Giving Fund to make it secure.
+One should use proper fundraising tools in order to make it successful or use charitable organizations such as PayPal Giving Fund to make it secure.

 However, if you would simply like to accept payments on your nonprofit website from prospective donors, you don’t need a fundraising strategy, but simply PayPal donate link.
 Raising money this way can be easy.
 You just need to visit PayPal website, get a donate button, and start to collect donations.